-In modern photography, different phases of movement can be captured in a single image with photographic techniques within fractions of a second.
-This is possible with “strobe photography” and today we’ll discuss about it in this article.
+In modern photography, different movement phases can be captured in a single image with photographic techniques within fractions of a second.
+It is possible with “strobe photography,” Today, we’ll discuss it in this article.

-All the elements that we have in our photography equipment, we can use them in various ways.
-One of them is the external flash, with which we can create a series of photos to put together a very striking project.
+All the elements that we have in our photography equipment can use them in various ways.
+One of them is the external flash, with which we can create a series of photos to put together an extraordinary project.

 Definition and Meaning of Strobe Photography

-Before learning this photographic style, we must know definition of strobe photography.
-It is one in which the FLASH Mode is used, causing its flashes to fire in different directions and at a certain frequency.
+Before learning this photographic style, we must know the definition of strobe photography.
+It is one in which the FLASH Mode is used, causing its flashes to fire in different directions and at a particular frequency.

-Due to this, it is that in this type of images different captures of the same object or subject can be reflected.
+Due to this, in this type of image, different captures of the same object or subject can be reflected.
 In other words, it works perfectly for shooting sequences.
-Although in the day to day it is more used to photograph motion sequences, in itself of everything that implies a progressive change.
-The first thing you have to do is set an approximate time of action in which the same image will be captured.
+However, it is more used to photograph motion sequences daily, in itself of everything that implies a progressive change.
+The first thing you have to do is set an approximate time of action to capture the same image.

-The stroboscope is an instrument invented by the Austrian mathematician and inventor Simon von Stampfer, around 1829, which makes it possible to visualize an object that is rotating as if it were stationary or spinning very slowly.
-This principle is used for the study of rotating or vibrating objects, such as machine parts and vibrating strings.
+The stroboscope was invented by the Austrian mathematician and inventor Simon von Stampfer around 1829, which makes it possible to visualize an object rotating as if it were stationary or spinning very slowly.
+This principle is used to study rotating or vibrating objects, such as machine parts and vibrating strings.

-Let’s take an example, you can calculate a certain time to photograph the throwing of a ball.
+Let’s take an example; you can calculate a specific time to photograph the throwing of a ball.
 After having chosen the time, you will have to decide how many sequences you want to include within your frame.
-If you want to photograph the movement of the ball in 6 or 8 shots.
-Finally, you have to determine the frequency per second, this is done through a simple formula, which is:
+If you’re going to photograph the movement of the ball in 6 or 8 shots.
+Finally, you have to determine the frequency per second; this is done through a simple formula, which is:

-The result is called the value in Hertz, which is what you need to make this kind of captures.
+The result is called the value in Hertz, which is what you need to make this kind of capture.

 Strobe Flash and Its Different Modes

-To be able to take this type of photography with the strobe flash, we must know the different flash modes.
+To make this type of photography with the strobe flash, we must know the different flash modes.
 In addition, it is the main element that is required to do strobe photography.
-For this reason, the first thing you have to know are the different modes in which the external flash works.
+For this reason, the first thing you have to know is the different modes in which the external flash works.

-Automatic Mode: In the same way as our camera, it has an automatic mode, the external flash also has one.
-This is one of the basic modes, which already come with preset parameters.
+Automatic Mode: In the same way as our camera, it has an automatic mode; the external flash also has one.
+It is one of the primary modes, which already come with preset parameters.

 Manual Mode: This works similar to that of your camera.
-This means that you are the one who has all the control over the tool.
-This is how you can decide the parameters to achieve a correct exposure.
+It means that you are the one who has all the control over the tool.
+It is how you can decide the parameters to achieve correct exposure.

-TTL Mode: These acronyms refer to “through the lens” (through the lens).
+TTL Mode: These acronyms refer to "through the lens" (through the lens).
 Refers to the measurement of flare through your photographic lens.
-When that flash is captured by your lens, that’s when you decide if you are applying the appropriate parameters for a correct exposure.
-Actually, it is an automatic function, it does not require any type of calculation.
+When your lens captures that flash, that's when you decide if you are applying the appropriate parameters for correct exposure.
+It is an automatic function; it does not require any calculation.

 Strobe Mode: Many people underestimate this feature on flashes.
-However, it is quite useful and consists of firing different flashes in a certain time, always using a strict frequency.
-This is precisely the Mode we need to do Strobe Photography.
-You can use studio strobe flash for for stunning strobe photography without much efforts.
+However, it is pretty helpful and consists of firing different flashes simultaneously, always using a strict frequency.
+It is precisely the mode we need to do Strobe Photography.
+You can use studio strobe flash for stunning strobe photography without much effort.

 Tips to Keep in Mind to Capture Strobe Photos